Reviewer Guidelines

 - Review the guidance detailed in Transparent Peer Review.
 Note that by submitting your review, you agree to the ultimate publication of your comments as part of the published manuscript, either anonymously or by name if you agree.

-- The focus of the review should be on the published criteria.
+- The focus of the review should be on the published Criteria for Acceptance, listed above.
 If the presentation (language, organization, clarity, or visualizations) is problematic and limits your ability to provide a thorough and rigorous review, please state your concerns rather than attempting to copyedit the manuscript.

 - Prepare constructive and respectful comments and suggestions referencing the line numbers in the manuscript.
-Submit your review and comments using the form provided.
+Submit your review and comments using the form provided in Janeway.
 You may also upload a Word document with tracked changes for minor edits or comments; please be certain your have anonymized your edits and comments in any uploaded files.

 - Avoid inappropriate requests for citation of your own published papers.